Progress Wrestling Atlas Championship

 The Progress Atlas Championship is a professional wrestling championship created and promoted by the British professional wrestling promotion Progress Wrestling.
-Initially, the title was destinated exclusively for wrestlers weighing over 205 pounds (the cruiserweight weight limit) in weight, but the respective rule was scrapped in time.
+Initially, the title was designated exclusively for wrestlers weighing over 205 pounds (the cruiserweight weight limit) in weight, but the rule was scrapped in time.

 Title history

 On 27 February 2019, Progress announced that there would be a unification match between the Atlas and World championships at Super Strong Style 16 on 5 May of that year, with Walter winning and thus unifying the two titles.
 On 21 July 2019, Progress announced that the Atlas Championship had been retired, to be replaced with the upcoming Proteus Championship.
-Luke Jacobs is the current champion in his first reign.
-He defeated Jonah in a tournament final to reactivated title at Chapter 133: Stop Motion Skeleton Battle on 18 April 2022, in Camden Town, London.
 Rampage Brown was the first champion after winning a tournament.

-There have been a total of eleven reigns shared between eight different official champions.
-The current champion is Ricky Knight Jr. who is in his first reign.
+There have been a total of 16 reigns shared between 13 different champions and vacancies.
+Will Kroos is the current champion in his first reign.
+He defeated Gene Munny at Chapter 184: Camden Lock Up on 28 September 2025, in London, England.

+Inaugural tournament (2016)

+The inaugural tournament of the championship was held under a two-block system with the winner of each one advancing to the finals.
+For the block matches, two points were awarded for a win and one point for a draw.
+The tournament began at PROGRESS Chapter 28: Please, Please, Please, Let Me Get What I Want on April 10, 2016 and ended at Chapter 36: We're Gonna Need a Bigger Room...
+Again on September 25.

 Reigns

+There have been a total of sixteen reigns shared between thirteen different official champions.
+The current champion is Will Kroos, who is in his first reign.
+He won the title by defeating Gene Mummy at PROGRESS Chapter 184: Camden Lock Up in London, England on September 28, 2025.